-Play Recommendations:
+Recommendations:

-Promote the benefits of play to and for the community using targeted campaigns - normalise this in the effort of creating a playful district that contributes to community vibrancy

-Undertake a play space/facility stocktake to ensure existing network of play facilities meet the needs of users (e.g., ageappropriate, variety, safety) along with the inclusion of provision of family-friendly assets and infrastructure in and around play spaces - shade/shelter, fencing and amenities such as toilets and seating, and access to water.

-Capitalise on the network of Waikato District parks and their proximity to residents to create community play spaces, including schools, that are close to home, safe, inclusive and easy to access for all ages and abilities
+- Promote the benefits of play to and for the community using targeted campaigns normalise this in the effort of creating a playful district that contributes to community vibrancy - Undertake a play space/facility stocktake to ensure existing network of play facilities meet the needs of users (e.g., age-appropriate, variety, safety) along with the inclusion of provision of family-friendly assets and infrastructure in and around play spaces shade/shelter, fencing and amenities such as toilets and seating, and access to water. - Capitalise on the network of Waikato District parks and their proximity to residents to create community play spaces, including schools, that are close to home, safe, inclusive and easy to access for all ages and abilities - Explore different ways to provide for community play that are based on sensory exploration, water play and built infrastructure look at simple ways to provide 'pop up' and changeable play spaces in communities to keep interest and excitement high - Work with schools to open and promote access to community use of play spaces to broaden the Waikato District's play network this should include a focus on partnerships and shared use arrangements to ensure financial resources can be leveraged and maximised - When planning new, built community play spaces, look at ways of incorporating space and provision for adults to play alongside their children.
+Seek community feedback on play spaces to ensure appeal and useability - Consider Play Trailers or other mobile forms of play opportunities, that may help to reach rural communities, or collaborate with schools and the Ministry of Education to partner/co-create opportunities and secure community access to play.

-Consider incorporating play elements and opportunities through communities for everyday play, and non-traditional options outside of built playgrounds such as nature play, cultural play, and play-on-the-way that can be located in the blue, green and grey spaces of townships.

-Work with schools to open and promote access to community use of play spaces to broaden the Waikato District's play network - this should include a focus on partnerships and shared use arrangements to ensure financial resources can be leveraged and maximised

-When planning new, built community play spaces, look at ways of incorporating space and provision for adults to play alongside their children.
-Seek community feedback on play spaces to ensure appeal and useability

-5.2 Active Recreation
+Active Recreation